Job Analysis – A Brief

 “Job Analysis is the process of critically evaluating the operations, duties and relationship of the job”.

 What is Job Analysis in HRM?

-When any employee joins the organization it is imperative on the part of the employee to have information about the job assigned to him or her.
-Every job is different in terms of responsibility, difficulties, skills and knowledge required to perform the job.
-The job analysis provides clarity about different components of the job and the circumstances in which the job should be performed.
+When an employee joins the organization it is imperative on the part of the employee to have information about the job assigned to him or her.
+Every job is different in terms of responsibility, difficulties, skills, and knowledge required to perform the job.
+The job analysis in Human Resource Management (HRM) provides clarity about different components of the job and the circumstances in which the job should be performed.
 It is a study and collection of information related to the operation and responsibility associated with the job there are three important components of job analysis, job description and job specification followed by job evaluation.

 Depiction of Job Description and Job Specification